mvno/Okanshi/docs/content/tutorial.md

     OkanshiMonitor.StepCounter("Name", TimeSpan.FromSeconds(2)).Increment();
     Thread.Sleep(2000); // After another 2 seconds the value is 0.5
     // OR
-    var gauge = new StepCounter(MonitorConfig.Build("Name"), TimeSpan.FromSeconds(1));
+    var counter = new StepCounter(MonitorConfig.Build("Name"), TimeSpan.FromSeconds(1));
-    gauge.Increment();
+    counter.Increment();
-    gauge.Increment();
+    counter.Increment();
     Thread.Sleep(2000);
-    gauge.Increment();
+    counter.Increment();
     Thread.Sleep(2000);

 #### PeakRateCounter ####

-A `PeakRateCounter` is a counter defined by an interval, after each interval the counter is reset.
-The value of this counter gives you the number of events possible per second based on the previous interval.
+A `PeakRateCounter` is a counter defined by an interval.
+After each interval the counter is reset.
+The value of this counter gives you the number of events possible per second, based on the previous interval.

     [lang=csharp]
     OkanshiMonitor.PeakRateCounter("Name", TimeSpan.FromSeconds(1)).Increment();